emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 a network fetch on a miss; when the API is absent or errors the runtime falls through to the standard fetch path.

-Only meaningful for the Web environment.
+Requires the Web environment; using it without ``-sENVIRONMENT=web`` is a hard link-time error.
 Incompatible with SINGLE_FILE and WASM_ASYNC_COMPILATION=0 (both produce hard link-time errors).

 See :ref:`CrossOriginStorage` for the full guide.

 .. note:: This is an experimental setting

-Default value: 0
+Default value: false

 .. _cross_origin_storage_origins: